maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 Coincidences are a routine part of life, even "miraculous" ones.
 Any meaning for them comes from your mind.

+> You need a sense of meaning to get out of bed, to push forward against the grain.
+Just remember that meaning comes only from within.

 ## Brand Loyalty

 #### Misconception